Amirreza-al/FingerPrint-recognition/README.md

 ## Dataset

 The model was trained on the FVC2002 fingerprint dataset.
-The evaluation notebook expects fingerprint images in the "user_finger_prints" directory, with filenames formatted as "user_id.png".
+The evaluation notebook expects fingerprint images with filenames formatted as "user_id.png".
+('id' in image name should be 01, 02, 03, ...)

 ## Running the Code

 ### Training the Model

-1. Ensure you have the FVC2002 dataset downloaded and stored in a directory named "FVC2002"
+1. Ensure you have the FVC2002 dataset downloaded and stored locally.
 2. Open and run the Jupyter Notebook:

   jupyter notebook fingerprint_recognition_train.ipynb